-Many people wonder why US prescription drug are priced so high.
+Many people wonder why US prescription drug is priced so high.
 Well, there could be many reasons.
 But some researchers who have intervened and investigated to find out the reason behind the high cost of prescription medication realized it is the existence of monopoly rights for drug manufacturers protected by the government.

 The researchers also published several studies so as to simplify and explain what actually has led to the increased price of drugs in the US and the possible ways to solve this crisis.
-These researchers found that the problem has deep and complicated roots and have also published their research findings in the journal of American Medical Association.
+These researchers found that the problem has deep and complicated roots and have also published their research findings in the Journal of American Medical Association.
 The researchers also stated that this is a complex and nuanced problem and that there are no easy solutions to solve this.

 Drug manufacturers in the US set their own prices

 This is not a norm in the rest of the world as countries with national health programs have government entities that either negotiate the prices of the drugs or decide not to include those drugs whose prices seem very excessive.
 This kind of negotiating does not happen in the US.
 Medicaid has to cover all the drugs that are approved by the FDA irrespective of whether the drug is cheaper or if equally effective or more effective medicine is available.

 Further private insurers rarely negotiate the drug prices.
 This is essential because the third-party pharmacy benefits the managers who administer the prescription drugs and also receive payments from drug companies to shift the market share in their favor.